ioccc-src/winner/2024/howe/README.md

 * A regression test suite is available on demand.
 The test suite requires `tic(1)` to build the specialised test terminal entry.

 * Original unobfuscated more fully featured source available (search/replace, pipe-filter selection, markers, insert file, edit buffer grows, literal character input, multi undo/redo).
+See [full version](https://github.com/SirWumpus/eh).

 * The `iocccsize(1)` tool only counts bytes, not characters, i.e,.
 UTF-8 multibyte characters such that some characters cost 2, 3, or 4 bytes, thus penalising UTF-8 entries.